 Under Section 832.041, Florida Statutes, stopping payment on a check, draft, or other written payment order can be charged as a criminal offense if the check was issued and payment was stopped with the intent to defraud the other party to the transaction.

-In Florida, the crime of Stopping Payment on a Check consists of five elements, which must be proven beyond a reasonable doubt:
+To prove the crime of Stopping Payment on a Check in Florida, the prosecution must establish five factual elements beyond a reasonable doubt:

-- the defendant stopped payment with the intent to defraud the other party.
+- The defendant stopped payment pursuant to the intent to defraud.

 Penalties for Stopping Payment

 Under Florida law, Stopping Payment on a Check can be classified as a felony or misdemeanor, depending on the amount of goods or services secured for or on account of such check.

 If the amount of goods or services received on account of the check is $150 or more, the offense can be charged as a third degree felony, with penalties of up 5 years in jail or 5 years probation, and a $5,000 fine.

 If the amount of goods or services received is less than $150, the offense is classified as a second degree misdemeanor, with penalties of up to 60 days in jail and a $500 fine.

 There are many defenses available to contest a charge of Stopping Payment on a Check, or check fraud.

 One example concerns the prosecution’s ability to prove the element of fraud.
 As discussed above, the intent to defraud is a required element of the charge.
 It must be proven to exist both at the time the check is issued and at the time payment is stopped on the check.
 Byrd v.
 State, 867 So.
 2d 1260, 1261 (Fla.1st DCA 2004).